 Plan to have someone drive you home.
 You should also bring sunglasses or a hat to shade your eyes, as they may feel extra sensitive.3

 Diabetic vs. Regular Eye Exam

-A regular eye exam may skip some of the above tests.
+A regular eye exam doesn’t look for signs of diabetic retinopathy.
+It may skip some of the above tests.
 A regular eye exam will also look for other issues with your eye health.

 Who Needs a Diabetic Eye Exam?

 If you have diabetes or prediabetes, you should get a diabetic eye exam every year.1,2 Pregnant women should also have one before or within the first trimester of their pregnancy.
 From there, they should be monitored throughout the pregnancy and the year following birth, depending on the severity.2

 How Much Does a Diabetic Eye Exam Cost?